What is data mining? A definition, an overview of data mining tools, the process & applications

 What is data mining?

-Data mining, artificial intelligence and big data are often mentioned or cited together.
-The same goes for data mining, deep learning, data mining and predictive analytics.
+Data mining, artificial intelligence, and big data are often mentioned or cited together.
+The same goes for data mining, deep learning, and predictive analytics.
 Although all these concepts have much in common, there are significant differences.
-To avoid confusion of concepts and to clarify the meaning of data mining, the training programs of the Passionned Academy and the Data Science book work with an unambiguous data mining definition.
-This also applies to the data mining course that is given in that context.
+To avoid confusion of concepts and to clarify the meaning of data mining, the Passionned Academy training programs and the Data Science book work with an unambiguous data mining definition.
+This also applies to our data mining course.

 The goal of data mining is to gain new insights that are “hidden” in the data and to acquire new knowledge.
 This knowledge can then be used to make better decisions and to further improve and/or innovate processes.